Drogheda No.2 Lifeboat Station: History

 was driven onto the sands at Bettystown in a severe gale on 27 September 1871.
 Six of the crew of the Manly were lost.
 One person survived.

 Following the loss of the Manly, it was decided to open a No.2 station at Drogheda in 1872, located on the south side of the River Boyne at Mornington, County Meath.
 A boathouse was constructed near to the Maiden's Tower.
 A 32-foot self-righting 'Pulling and Sailing (P&S) lifeboat, one with both sails and (10) oars, was provided along with a launch carriage, both items being transported from London to Dublin free of charge by the British and Irish Steam Packet Company, arriving in July 1872.
 The lifeboat was funded from the bequest of English literary, art and music critic, and author Henry Fothergill Chorley, and named after his late brother John Rutter Chorley.

 Although the Drogheda No.1 and No.2 stations were in close proximity across the river, each boat could be pulled on its carriage North or South respectively prior to launching, greatly reducing response times to vessels in distress along the coast.
 To prove the point, the Assistant Inspector of Lifeboats had the No.2 lifeboat quickly conveyed 3 miles south to Bettystown, the location of the Manly wreck.

 On 2 February 1873, the John Rutter Chorley was launched to the schooner Wilson of Whitehaven.
 On passage to Cardiff, the vessel was driven ashore on the North Bull.
-As the vessel was breaking up, 5 crew were rescued.
+As the vessel was breaking up, the five crew were rescued.

 In some cases, many years could go by without a call for the lifeboat.
 1877 would prove to be somewhat different, the Drogheda No.2 lifeboat launching six times, and rescuing 24 people.
-On 11 January, 11 were rescued from the barque Sisters, on passage to Drogheda from Baltimore, Maryland, driven ashore at Laytown, County Meath.
+On 11 January, 11 were rescued from the barque Sisters, on passage to Drogheda from Baltimore in Maryland, driven ashore at Laytown, County Meath.
 The steamship Urania ran aground on the North Bull just one week later on 18 January 1877.
 The lifeboat managed to rescue 10 of the 11 crew.

 In 1881, the Institution was the recipient of the bequest of £1500-0s-0d from the late Mrs. S. H. Bradshaw, of Reading.
 The funds were for the provision of three lifeboats: